Apply for a certificate of permanent residence for Union citizens entitled to free movement

 EU and EEA citizens who have acquired a right of permanent residence can apply to the Foreigners' Registration Office for a certificate of the existence of this right.

 Citizens of the European Union (EU) and the European Economic Area (EEA: Norway, Iceland and Liechtenstein) do not need a residence permit to enter and stay in Germany.

 If you are an EU and EEA citizen and have resided legally in Germany for a period of five years, you can acquire a permanent right of residence.
 The right of permanent residence arises directly by operation of law.
 You can apply to the Foreigners' Registration Office for a certificate of permanent residence.

 Under certain conditions, you can acquire a right of permanent residence before the expiry of five years, e.B. if you:

-- have resided permanently in Germany for at least three years, have pursued gainful employment in Germany or in another Member State of the European Union for the last twelve months and have since retired from working life due to your age (reaching the age of 65) or due to an early retirement scheme;
+- have resided permanently in Germany for at least three years, have worked in Germany or in another Member State of the European Union for the last twelve months and have since retired from working life due to your age (reaching the age of 65) or due to an early retirement scheme;

 - have given up their profession pursued in Germany or in another Member State of the European Union as a result of a full disability resulting from an accident at work or an occupational disease which entitles them to a pension in Germany;